 The film is based on the six-issue comic-book mini-series Batman/Teenage Mutant Ninja Turtles (2015-6).
 This was successful and led to several follow-ups.
 The film loosely adapts the original comic-book, incorporating various plot elements such as Shredder’s collaboration with Ra’s al Ghul, the Turtles tracking down the Batcave and the mutation of the Batman super-villains.
-What has been dropped is the comic-book’s explanation whereby the Turtles are transported into the DC universe, it here being assumed that the two live in the same world (which does depend on the improbable idea that in today’s media-saturated world neither have heard of the other).
+What has been dropped is the comic-book’s explanation for the crossover where the Turtles are transported into the DC universe.
+Here it is assumed that the two live in the same world, which does depend on the improbable idea that in today’s media-saturated world neither have heard of the other.

 There are a number of scenes where this proves to be the case.
 You also end up wincing at an ending that has Batman proclaiming “Cowabunga” and “It’s pizza time.”
 And for the Turtles who were heavily criticised back in the 80s/90s for supposed violence, a scene here where Ra’s al Ghul casually beheads a guard at Arkham is quite a jolt.
 On the other hand, the crossover comes with some amusement that plays off the clashing styles – Alfred eye-rolling at the turtles having pizza delivered to Wayne Manor, being referred to as “dude” or them skateboarding down the banisters.
 In their first few scenes, the Turtles are going “cool” as seeing The Penguin sprout an umbrella gun, sword and helicopter, while admiring Gotham City for its colourful villains.